ObiWanBonobi/Wordle-Game/README.md

 - This project is written in Python
 - [ChatGPT](https://chat.openai.com/) helped me with articulating myself better in the readme introduction.
 - [Github](https://github.com/) was used to create a repository with the help of The Code Institute template.
+- [Heroku](https://heroku.com/) was used to deploy my game.
-- I did all my coding with the program VS Code, [Visual Studio Code](https://code.visualstudio.com/)
+- [Visual Studio Code](https://code.visualstudio.com/) is where I did all my coding.
 - [HelpseoTools](https://helpseotools.com/text-tools/add-comma-online) helped me add a comma after every word in the countries file, for CSV to read the file properly.
 - [TextFixer](https://www.textfixer.com/tools/remove-line-breaks.php) helped me get rid of the line breaks in my countries list, for CSV to read the file properly.

 ## Lucid Flowchart